cmckitterick/windows365/Windows365/link/known-issues.md

 1. Perform one of the other sequences to [lock or disconnect your Windows 365 Link](sign-in.md)
 2. Follow the steps to [configure session lock behavior](/azure/virtual-desktop/configure-session-lock-behavior?tabs=intune) for single sign-on connections such that the **Disconnect remote session on lock for Microsoft identity platform authentication** policy is set to **Enabled**.

+## Keyboard layout changes after update<!--57722380-->

+After updating to version 26100.4061, the previously selected keyboard layout might be automatically switched back to the default.

+To correct this, users can manually select their preferred keyboard layout again.
+This one-time action make sure that the keyboard setting is saved correctly going forward.